Aging & Health A to Z

-As you get older, your sight (visual acuity) and depth perception gets worse.
+As you get older, your visual acuity (sight) and depth perception gets worse.
 Many older adults use glasses for reading or seeing distances by the time we reach 65 years of age, and often we need both types.
-Scientists have found that corrective eyeglasses may reduce fall risk, although it is important to use extra care until you are very comfortable and used to your new glasses.
+Scientists have found that using corrective eyeglasses may reduce the risk of falls, although it is important to use extra care until you are very comfortable and used to your new glasses.
 If you are visually impaired, there are specialized programs that train you to get around safely to reduce the impact on your daily activities.

-But aging may also bring on cataracts, macular degeneration (loss of central vision), glaucoma, and other conditions that make it harder to see clearly.
-If you have any of these conditions, your vision can be improved with glasses, medicines, or special equipment, training, or even controlled medically.
-You should make sure that you tell your doctor any time you notice any change in your vision.
-He or she should assess your vision regularly at your check-ups, and order treatment as soon as possible for anything that can be improved.
+But aging may also bring on other conditions that make it harder to see clearly.
+These include cataracts, glaucoma, and macular degeneration (loss of central vision), among others.
+If you have any of these conditions, your vision may be able to be improved in different ways.
+These include wearing glasses, taking medicines, or using special equipment or training.
+You should make sure that you tell your healthcare provider any time you notice any change in your vision.
+Your provider should check your vision regularly at your appointments, and order treatment as soon as possible for anything that can be improved.

 - Cataracts.
 An outpatient surgery is usually all that is necessary to remove your cataracts.
 Cataract removal reduces your likelihood of falling.

 - Macular degeneration.
-Some types can be stopped before they proceed too farwith injections of a special type of medication.
+Some types can be stopped before they proceed too far by receiving injections of a special type of medication.
 Others are untreatable.
 But even in severe cases, peripheral (side) vision usually remains.
-Special lenses and devices allow many people to continue to live active lives, watch TV, and even read.
+Special lenses and devices allow many people with macular degeneration to continue to live active lives, watch TV, and even read.

 - Glaucoma.
-This condition is caused by high pressure in the eye which damages the optic nerve.
-It can be treated with prescription drops into the eye or surgery.
-But many people have no symptoms, and therefore you must be properly checked at least every two years to rule out this frequent cause of blindness.
+This condition is caused by high pressure in the eye that damages the optic nerve.
+It can be treated by using prescription drops into the eye or even surgery.
+But many people have no symptoms, and therefore your eyes must be properly checked at least every two years to rule out this frequent cause of blindness.